 Marrying yourself in Colorado?
 Yep, it’s a thing.
-My husband Gavin and I self-solemnized (i.e. married ourselves) last fall at our wedding in Steamboat Springs, Colorado.
+My husband Gavin and I self-solemnized (i.e. married ourselves) in Fall 2018 at our wedding in Steamboat Springs, Colorado.
 I thought I’d share some tips from our experience because I relied a lot on the internet when planning our ceremony.
 The option for marrying yourself in Colorado worked perfectly for us.
 Sure, a few of our friends and family thought it was totally weird (it’s certainly not something people see often – if ever – as only a handful of states allow it), but afterwards, everyone felt that it met our goal to be honest to us as a couple during our marriage ceremony.
 The self-uniting ceremony was very much “us”…and isn’t that what we all want out of our wedding?
 Read on to see how we did it, including our self-solemnizing ceremony script!

 Marrying yourself: What is A self-solemnizing OR SELF-UNITING MARRIAGE CEREMONY?

 First things first, marrying yourself in Colorado means you are self-solemnizing or self-uniting.
 Or more simply put, you as the couple can marry without the presence of a third-party officiant.
 This is sometimes referred to as a “Quaker Marriage” from its roots in Pennsylvania, which has recognized such marriages for centuries.
 “Rules” of the process differ state by state (currently Pennsylvania, Wisconsin, Colorado, Washington DC, California, Maine and Nevada offer the option).
 The best part of self-solemnizing in Colorado?
 You don’t even need witnesses, all you need is each other.
 This obviously makes marrying yourself the perfect option for Colorado elopements, or in our case, marrying yourself in front of 100 guests!